Job Shadowing & Informational Interviews

 - A Biology major may shadow at a state park, zoo or industry leader in biotechnology.

-If you are having trouble identifying potential job shadowing experiences for your major or career path, then call or come by to schedule an appointment with a career counselor at the WKU Career Services Center, 270-745-3095, DUC Annex A-230, email@example.com.
+If you are having trouble identifying potential job shadowing experiences for your major or career path, then call or come by to speak with one of our staff in the Center, 270-745-3095, DSU 2001, email@example.com.

-Informational Interviews are similar to job shadowing in that they provide you with an opportunity to meet with a career professional, but they are designed specifically to give you an opportunity to ask questions related to the professional's position and career path, and not to allow you to observe them in their daily roles and tasks.
-When requesting an informational interview with a professional in your field, be sure to respect their time, and do not go beyond the time (or purpose) you requested for the interview.
+Informational Interviews are similar to job shadowing in that they provide you with an opportunity to meet with a career professional, but they are designed specifically to give you an opportunity to ask questions related to the professional's position and career path, When requesting an informational interview with a professional in your field, be sure to respect their time, and do not go beyond the time (or purpose) you requested for the interview.

 - What is your title and main role?